joshprk/agentrec/README.md

 descriptions and examples tied to them.
 This dataset can then be saved through serializing the `PromptPool`.
 A usage example is given in `test.py`.
 Note that a Huggingface API key must be inserted in `.env`.

+Afterwards, one can finetune the model by using `finetune.py`.
+After finetuning, it is possible to try out the agent reocmmendation system by using `test.py`.